skip to main content

 We may earn money when you click our links.

-How To Watch the 2025 NFL Wild Card Round Live
+How To Watch the 2026 NFL Wild Card Round Live

-The 2024–2025 NFL Playoffs begin this weekend with a thrilling lineup of wild card games on popular NFL channels.
+The 2025–2026 NFL Playoffs begin this weekend with a thrilling lineup of wild card games on popular NFL channels.

-Ready to catch all the wild card drama?
+Ready to catch all the wild-card drama?
 One game will stream exclusively on Amazon Prime Video, so keep reading for a closer look at the round’s channel details, game predictions, and TV service recommendations.

 What channel shows NFL wild card games?

-You can watch this season’s six NFL wild card games on the following channels:
+You can watch this season’s six NFL wild-card games on the following channels:

-2025 NFL Wild Card Weekend schedule
+2026 NFL Wild Card Weekend TV schedule

-TV listings for every NFL wild card game
+TV listings for every NFL wild-card game

 Game Day Time (ET) Channels

-Denver Broncos at Buffalo Bills Sunday, Jan.
-12 1:00 p.m.
+Buffalo Bills at Jacksonville Jaguars Sunday, Jan.
+11 1:00 p.m.
 CBS, Paramount+

-Green Bay Packers at Philadelphia Eagles Sunday, Jan.
-12 4:30 p.m.
+San Francisco 49ers at Philadelphia Eagles Sunday, Jan.
+11 4:30 p.m.
 FOX, Fox Deportes

-Minnesota Vikings at Los Angeles Rams Monday, Jan.
-13 8:00 p.m.
-ESPN, ABC, ESPN2, ESPN+, ESPN Deportes
+Houston Texans at Pittsburgh Steelers Monday, Jan.
+12 8:15 p.m.
+ESPN, ABC, ESPN2, ESPN Deportes

 Data effective as of post date.